Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - ![Apply](/Assets/Icons/Check.png "[Apply]") (Apply)
   Click this button to apply the changes to the SKU.
 This button is only displayed when you are editing the SKU.

-- *Scope*
+- *Channel*
-  Click the drop-down list to select a scope for the product.
-All active scopes are displayed in the drop-down list.
-By default, the **Actindo Basic** scope is preselected.
+  Click the drop-down list to select a channel for the product.
+All active channels are displayed in the drop-down list.
+By default, the **Actindo Basic** channel is preselected.

 - *Language*
   Click the drop-down list to select a language for the product.
 All active languages are displayed in the drop-down list.
 The default language is preselected.

 - [Complete]
-  Completeness of the product for all available scopes and languages.
+  Completeness of the product for all available channels and languages.
 The percentage of completeness is displayed in the button.
 Click the button to display the *Completeness* window.
 If the completeness is less than 100%, the number of missing require attributes is displayed to the right of the completeness button.
   If the completeness cannot be calculated, *Completeness: Not available* is displayed and the button is not clickable.

   > [Info] The completeness is calculated by considering the number of missing required fields.
 As the required fields are defined individually for each attribute set set, it can vary from one product to another.